AIGeeksGroup/3D-R1/README.md

 ## TODO List

+> [!IMPORTANT]
+> **General Response to Visualization:**
+> We acknowledge that some users are seeking detailed visualization code.
+Regarding the bounding box drift issue in the visualization, we are currently fixing it and will update the visualization results accordingly, along with releasing a detailed visualization tutorial.

 - [x] Upload our paper to arXiv and build project pages.
 - [x] Upload the code.
 - [x] Release Scene-30K dataset. (see [Scene-30K](https://huggingface.co/datasets/AIGeeksGroup/Scene-30K))